XOR97/azhar/content/_index.md

 ## Hi.
 I’m Azhar.

-I use this space to pen my thoughts on a range of topics that are at the intersection of Data Engineering, Product Management, Design & User Experience.
+I use this space to pen my thoughts on topics that are at the intersection of Data Engineering, Product Management, Design & User Experience.

-Currently my postion vector points to Canada, where I'm trying to get my master's degree in Engineering Management from the [University of Ottawa](https://www.uottawa.ca/en).
+Currently my postion vector points to 🇨🇦, where I'm trying to get my master's degree in Engineering Management from the [University of Ottawa](https://www.uottawa.ca/en).
 Most recently, I have worked as a Data Engineer at [RateGain](https://rategain.com).
 I was part of the Data Science Lab and Product team there and worked on a diverse set of problems ranging from price optimizations techniques, sentiment analysis of reviews to building custom algorithms for city demand forecasting.
 Prior to that, I was an undergraduate at [Jamia Hamdard University](https://en.wikipedia.org/wiki/Jamia_Hamdard) in New Delhi, where I got my bachelor's degree in Computer Science.

 I write [articles on code and design](/articles/).
 I also keep [notes on things I’m learning](/notes/) from books, courses and talks.